elliottslaughter/task-bench-paper/reviews/response.md

 Weak/strong scaling and TPS are all application and system dependent metrics.
-METG differs from these metrics in that can simultaneously (a) capture the behavior of the sytem at the limit of its scalability (which is not true of weak/strong scaling) and (b) while achieving a specified amount of useful work (which is not true of TPS).
+METG differs from these metrics in that can simultaneously (a) capture the behavior of the system at the limit of its scalability (which is not true of weak/strong scaling) and (b) while achieving a specified amount of useful work (which is not true of TPS).
 METG also isolates the impact of changes to the communication topology at scale,